david-drew/OV_Python_Docs/md/GNA.md

 the schedule, thereby causing long running GNA tasks to terminate early.

 Applications should be prepared for this situation.
-If an inference in the `GNA_HW` mode cannot be executed because of such an interruption, then `InferRequest::Wait()` returns status code
+If an inference in the `GNA_HW` mode cannot be executed because of such an interruption, then [InferRequest.wait](https://docs.openvinotoolkit.org/latest/ie_python_api/classie__api_1_1InferRequest.html#a936fa50a7531e2f9a9e9c3d45afc9b43) returns status code
-`StatusCode::INFER_NOT_STARTED`.
+`INFER_NOT_STARTED`.
 In future releases, it will be changed to a more meaningful status code.

 Any application working with GNA must properly react to this code.
 One of the strategies to adapt an application: